joesan/blockchain-documentation/README.md

 which shows the latest block as of now (3-Nov-2017), the puzzle is to find the hash with 18 leading zeros!
 So you can imagine now why a Million dollar is needed to solve a single puzzle!

+500 peta hashes per second is produced by the Blockchain network.
+The average of 10 minutes (time taken to mine a single block) is maintained dynamically by the Blockchain network!

+SHA256 is flipping bite - flipping bits need energy - heat - with the heat generated from this hardware, I can heat my household, toast a bread, this hardware is specifically designed to do hashes - If you do not cool them they melt! - Doing this in Chennai, my home town which never has Winter, would not be economical!

 While at it, I wanted to create a simple private ethereum network and I did manage to do it and run them as Docker container's.
 I just ran two nodes on my Mac and I never saw my battery draining so fast!
 These Blockchain networks are certainly power thirsty!
+Take a look here for the Demo: https://github.com/joesan/lab-chain

 Apart form this, if you can grasp the ideas behind the following topics, you have understood somewhat technically what Blockchain is and how it works in the Bitcoin setup.